filipgodlewski/dotfiles/README.md

 ### To dos

 - [ ] add brew requirements
-- [x] remove oh-my-zsh and use antibody instead
-- [ ] find a way to store vs code files (especially for extensions).
-Consider adding settings.json
 - [ ] add pip requirements
 - [ ] add macos preferences config file [inspired by this file](https://github.com/sobolevn/dotfiles/blob/master/macos)
-- [ ] add script to update & upgrade all submodules, brew, npm, yarn etc. and clean the whole mac from trash
+- [ ] add autoload functions to zsh so that I can easily see them, then delete alias 'functions', [as seen here.](https://scriptingosx.com/2019/07/moving-to-zsh-part-4-aliases-and-functions/)
+- [ ] add vscode files (especially for extensions)
+- [ ] add fonts

 ### Done

+- [x] add script to update & upgrade all submodules, brew, npm, yarn etc. and clean the whole mac from trash
+- [x] remove oh-my-zsh and use antibody instead
 - [x] add vim plugins directory
 - [x] delete backups and swaps from vim
 - [x] find a way to easily install vim plugin repos